Treating Migraine Attacks

 Depression medications

-Drugs originally designed to treat depression that have also been shown to help prevent migraine attacks.
+Drugs originally designed to treat depression that have been used to help prevent migraine attacks.

 ORAL